osvaldokalvaitir/reactjs-ignite2022-project4/README.md

 # Install deps with npm or yarn
 npm install | yarn

+# Make a copy of the .env.local.example file, rename it to .env and change the variables according to your environment.

 # Launch the app with npm or yarn
 npm run dev | yarn dev
 ```